 - Deadline: April 1

 This need-based award supports students active in social and economic justice movements.
 U.S. citizenship is not required.
-Recent scholarship recipients have been involved in struggles against racism, sexism, homophobia, and other forms of oppression.
+Recent scholarship recipients have been involved in combating racism, sexism, homophobia, and other forms of oppression.

 Applicants must provide previous or current transcripts, a personal statement, letters of recommendation, and financial information.
-Candidates must be United States residents planning to enroll at an accredited school.
+Candidates must be U.S. residents planning to enroll at an accredited school.

 - Semiconductor Research Corporation Master's Scholarships Program